Preventing Insect Stings

-You can reduce your or your child's chances of being stung and having a subsequent allergic reaction by preventing or avoiding exposure to the stinging insects.
+You can reduce the chances that you or your child will get stung and have an allergic reaction by preventing or avoiding exposure to the stinging insects.

-- When working around your home, be careful around eaves, attics, window frames, crawl spaces, and vents, where insects may nest.
+- Be careful around eaves, attics, window frames, crawl spaces, and vents, where insects may nest.

 - Avoid scented cosmetics, deodorants, hair sprays, lotions, aftershave, and floral perfumes, which may attract stinging insects.